Avoiding Taxi Scams in Europe

 When you need a ride from a hotel or restaurant, you can have the staff call a taxi for you (or use a taxi-finding app to order one yourself).
 This can dramatically decrease your odds of getting ripped off, but be aware that in many places, the meter starts ticking from the time the call is received.
 Note that if you have an early morning flight to catch, it’ll save you some stress (and cost nothing beyond the usual supplements) to have your hotelier book a cab for you the day before.

 Establish a price or rough estimate up front.
-It’s usually best to make sure the cabbie uses the taxi meter.
-But for certain standard trips (such as to or from the airport), it can be common for the cabbie to use a set price.
-Know the going rate — ask your hotelier or the tourist office in advance how much a taxi ride should cost to your destination.
-You can check your guidebook or World Taximeter for estimated taxi fares in larger cities.
+It's usually best to make sure the cabbie uses the taxi meter.
+But for certain standard trips (such as to or from the airport), set prices are common.
+Learn the going rate for getting to your destination by asking your hotelier or at any tourist info point.
+You can check your guidebook, TaxiFareFinder.com, or Ride.Guru for estimated taxi fares in larger cities (Ride Guru also compares taxi rates with services like Uber).
+Most European taxis are reliable and cheap.
+Groups — or even just two people — can often save time and money over public transit by sharing a ride.

 Sometimes tourists wrongly accuse their cabbies of taking the long way around or adding unfair extras.
 But what can seem like a circuitous route may still be the shortest, given pedestrianized zones and one-way streets.
 And many supplements are legit, based on the time of day (nights, early mornings, and weekends), amount of baggage, extra people, airport taxes, port fees, and so on.